rsonger/software-engineering-lab/_posts/2022-06-14-building_a_scene.md

 ## Camera Rig

-The final component is a special object that can move in three dimensions with the scene's camera attached to it.
-The camera will also be able to pan up and down without changing the direction of movement.
-We can accomplish this by making the `CameraRig` class extend the `Group` class and then add the camera object as its child.
-Then, inputs related to movement will apply to the `CameraRig` object itself while inputs related to rotating the camera will apply only to the camera.
+The final component is a special object that carries the camera as it moves in three dimensions.
+In addition, the camera will be able to pan up and down without affecting the direction of movement.
+We can accomplish this by making the `CameraRig` class extend the `Group` class and then add to it the camera object as a child node.
+Inputs related to movement will apply to the `CameraRig` object itself while inputs for panning the camera will apply as local transformations to the camera.
 Keeping these as local transformations will make sure the camera always rotates with respect to its parent, the `CameraRig`.

 :heavy_check_mark: ***Try it!***
 <input type="checkbox" class="checkbox inline"> Inside your main working folder, create a new file called `grid_helper.py`.